 Sound bars from Sonos and Bose can be hooked up to wireless speakers around your home – so you can pump the Foo Fighters’ set through into other rooms.

 Taking the party outside

 Mud and rain are standard fayre for festival season.
-But on the rare event the sun is shining gloriously both at Worthy Farm and your home, you don’t want to be cooped up inside all night.
+But on the rare occasion the sun is shining, you don’t want to be cooped up inside.